julienherrero/awesome-list/README.md

 ## Rust

-- [GyulyVGC/sniffnet](https://github.com/GyulyVGC/sniffnet) - Application to comfortably monitor your network traffic
+- [GyulyVGC/sniffnet](https://github.com/GyulyVGC/sniffnet) - Application to comfortably monitor your Internet traffic 🕵️‍♂️
 - [agateau/git-bonsai](https://github.com/agateau/git-bonsai) - Tend the branches of your git garden
 - [orf/gping](https://github.com/orf/gping) - Ping, but with a graph
 - [sirwart/ripsecrets](https://github.com/sirwart/ripsecrets) - A command-line tool to prevent committing secret keys into your source code